tsrhall87/Resume/README.md

 #### Aviation Project & Operations Manager | British Army | 2018 - 2020
-Responsible for the planning and execution of all exercises and operations for a unit of 120 personnel
+Responsible for the planning and execution of all exercises and operations for a unit of 120 personnel.

 > *	Managed daily squadron operations, coordinating cross functional teams.
 Introduced new agile methodologies, such as Kanban, for project planning.
 > *	Organized and delivered briefings and written communication for all key stakeholders.
 Responsible for risk management of all ground and air assets in executing training and operational missions.